luisgizirian/az-mcwa-lab/README.md

 ## Why?
 When working on projects that contain many services (or microservices), a rapid choice is to use a Docker Compose + Azure Web App for (Multi) Containers.
 An easy way to pack a bunch of microservices (containerized) with one of them acting as the main HTTP entry point, by using Docker Compose.

-At first sight, a limitation for advance scenarios is the single HTTP entry point naturd.
+At first sight, a limitation for advance scenarios is this Single HTTP entry point nature.
 When multiple HTTP endpoints coexist under the same umbrella, sharing resources/services (i.e. a Cache or Pub/Sub), the solution seems to fell short.

 **We'll show a way to deploy multi HTTP exposed endpoint, bypassing this limitation.**